silverbreezed/white-hole/README.md

 ## ❓ Frequently Asked Questions (FAQ)

-**Q: Can this mod recover items that I lost BEFORE installing it?**<br>
+**Q: Can this mod recover items lost BEFORE installing it?**<br>
-A: **No.** The mod can only track and save your inventory data for deaths that occur after the mod has been successfully installed and activated.
+A: **No.** The mod can only track and save data for deaths and despawns that occur while the mod is active.

 **Q: Is this mod multiplayer-friendly?**<br>
-A: **Yes**, but currently the mod must be installed on both the server and the client to function properly.
-However, standalone server support (via Polymer) is actively being developed.
+A: **Yes**, but currently the mod must be installed on both the server and the client.
+Standalone server-side support (via Polymer) is in active development.

+**Q: What happens if I die multiple times before visiting the Altar?**<br>
+A: The mod stores up to `maxSavedItemSnapshots` (3 by default) in history.
+This means the white hole will save your full inventory for the maximum 3 snapshots of death.

+**Q: Does this save items that I drop manually with 'Q' (default drop key)**<br>
+A: **No.** The despawn tracker specifically tags items dropped upon a player's death.
+Normal manual drops, thrown items, and automated farm drops will despawn naturally without being saved.

 ---

 ## ℹ️ Future Updates

-* Players will be able to **recover the last despawned items after dying** by using the White Hole Altar.
 * Polymer integration to enable multiplayer servers to use the mod without requiring every player to install the mod on their client.
+* Snapshot selection menu to allowing players to view and select which specific death snapshot they want to restore instead of automatically recovering only the latest one.
-* GUI configuration with `cloth_config_api` configuration menu for both **Fabric and NeoForge**.
+* In-game configuration UI using `cloth_config_api` for both **Fabric and NeoForge**.
-* Port to other Minecraft versions (especially 1.21.11, 26.1.2)
+* Porting to additional Minecraft versions (especially 1.21.11, 26.1.2).

 ---